damienmckenna/panelizer/README.txt

 Features
 --------------------------------------------------------------------------------
-* Supports Drupal core's included entities - nodes, taxonomy terms, users and comments.
-(More may be available in the future)
+* Supports Drupal core's included entities - nodes, taxonomy terms and users.

 * Can be easily extended to support additional entities.